kmg3433/ActForCommunity/README.md

 Documents should be written in [markdown](https://www.markdownguide.org/basic-syntax/).

 ## 2. git rules
 We are a small project, so I decide not to use gitflow standard.
-But I still suggest use different branches so we can have a better management, it's not mandatory. **STATE CLEAR WHAT YOU DID IN COMMIT**.
+But I still suggest use different branches so we can have a better management, it's not mandatory. **STATE CLEARLY WHAT YOU DID IN COMMIT**.
 This is important and mandatory, never leave a blank of commit.
 I'll review each PR before merging.

 ## 3. code conventions
 1. I hope we can unify the format of naming into camel-case(even though the repo name is in pascal).